The Rise of the Board Game Culture

 7 Wonders – Up to seven people can play this highly strategic game, and it still only takes about an hour and a half to play!
 You select one of the Seven Wonders of the World to be your civilization.
 You can grow your civilization and attempt to build your Wonder through a strategic card selection process called “Drafting.”
 It is a beautiful game, and super easy to play.

 Ticket to Ride – This is a fantastic board game for the whole family, especially if you like trains.
 In it, you are a railroad baron trying to dominate the railroad industry by creating the most routes between the most locations in the good ole’ USA.

 Whether you’re interested in how to best invest in assets that will provide long-term value or just learn how you can enjoy greater financial freedom, our Charleston financial planners are here to help.
-The experts at Morris Financial Concepts work to enable you and your loved ones to live abundantly with responsible financial planning.
-Contact one of our financial planners today to begin your journey to financial freedom.
+Our financial planners at Morris Financial Concepts work to enable you and your loved ones to live abundantly with responsible financial planning.
+Contact one of our certified financial planners at Morris Financial Concepts today to begin your journey to financial freedom.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. (“MFC”) and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 MFC is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about MFC including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-20-18